materialscloud-org/optimade-maker/README.md

         type: float
 ```

+See `./examples` for a more complete set of supported formats and corresponding `optimade.yaml` config files.

 ### Structure `id`s and property files

 `optimade-maker` will assign an `id` for each structure based on its full path in the archive, following a simple deterministic rule: from the set of all archive paths, the maximum common path prefix and postfix (including file extensions) are removed.
 E.g.